Racemuis/OnlineOptimization/README.md

 Selectors the modules that select the sample that is the most likely to optimize the objective function.
 Currently supported selectors are:

 - `SimpleSelector`, makes a verdict by combining the values of $y(x)$ and the variance that is estimated by the statistical model.
-- `AveragingSelector`, a selector that averages the values of the `x's` that, according to the regression model, are close to the optimum.
-The selector uses `DBSCAN` to cluster the evaluated samples prior to calculating the average.
-The average is weighted by the inverse variance that is estimated by the regression model.
+- `Variance`, a selector that can use the convergence measures `length_scale` and `mse` to weigh the posterior mean of the surrogate model and the observed samples.

-#### Sources
+#### Simulators
-The source module represents the source whereto queries can be made to evaluate samples.
+The simulator modules represent the source whereto queries can be made to evaluate samples.
 Currently supported sources are:

-- `Simulator`, a source that is able to simulate different objective functions, with flexible superimposed noise values.
+- `ERPSimulator`, a source that is able to simulate ERP data.
+- `CVEPSimulator`, a source that is used to simulate CVEP data.
+This source is not completely bug-free.

+The simulators can be found in the folder `src/data/`

 ***
 **Features**
 - Modularity